jan25/move-my-files/NOTES.md

 - Some limitations:
   - Files are matched at top level only.
 No recursive comparisions done.
   - Sub directories are not moved from source dir
-  - Target dir path must be a directory
+  - Source and Target paths must be existing valid directories

-- Source is the source directory to move files from
+* Source is the source directory to move files from
-- Pattern is a regex to used to match and move files
+* Pattern is a regex to used to match and move files
-- Dest and target mean the same thing
+* Dest and target mean the same thing